top of page

 3. Data Type Compatibility: Ensure that the values you are inserting in the UPDATE statement are compatible with the column data types in the database.
 For instance, setting a string value in an integer field would lead to an error.

-Deleting Records in the Database
+Deleting Records from the Table

 Imagine you are a customer who wants to remove a stored address from your Amazon profile because you’ve changed to a new address and no longer want the old one linked.
-To achieve this, you just chose the address and delete it.

 DELETE FROM UserAddresses

-AND row_number = 1;
+AND address_id = 1;

 Explanation